Benl0/the-editors-dungeon/content/300 CAMPAIGNS/GARDE/zGM/IDEAS/Campaign Ideas.md

 	- Eventually she falls ill, is badly hurt in a battle or must return home to care for the kingdom
 	- Evil royal assistant takes over and runs the kingdom into ruin?
 - THEME PARK IN GOB LAND
+	- *GOB* is Lob's Dad's initials.
+A Lapine who went out on an adventure and found themselves making the Theme Park GOB with a bunch of Kobolds
+- [[Eliza]] is looking for a spell powerful enough to escape the plane.

+## Gameplay
+- Chess puzzles
+	- Players are polymorphed and placed on a chess board.
+They have to figure out the solution to the puzzle using standard chess rules

 # Story
 - 2 gods at war